 Errors are cumulative.
-If process A synchronizes from a server B and gets an accuracy of ± 5 ms but server B in turn got its time from server C with an accuracy of ± 7 ms, the net accuracy at machine A is $\pm (5+7)$, or ± 12 ms.
+If machine A synchronizes from a server B and gets an accuracy of $\pm 5$ msec but server B in turn got its time from server C with an accuracy of $\pm 7$ msec, the net accuracy at machine A is $\pm (5+7)$ , or $\pm 12$ msec.

 Several time requests may be issued consecutively in the hope that one of the requests may be delivered faster than the others (e.g., it may be submitted during a time window when network activity is minimal).
-This can achieve improved accuracy since we can select the interaction with the smallest round-trip time and hence the lowest error.
+This can achieve improved accuracy.

 Cristian's algorithm suffers from the problem that afflicts all single-server algorithms: the server might fail and clock synchronization will be unavailable.
-It may also be subject to malicious interference: a forged response may make the client set an incorrect time2.
+It is also subject to malicious interference.